vixxi77/ads-b-client/README.md

 Will feature:

-- Raylib client (retro looking ahh)
+- Raylib client (retro/military visuals)
 - Raw C posix socket comms with server
-- .NET Server
+- Golang Server
 - Maybe htmx web client too
-- SBC Node with ads-b antenna with SDR
+- SBC (Orange Pi Zero 3 1.5Gb RAM version) Node with ads-b antenna with SDR(v3) usb module
+- Router (GL.iNet GL-MT300N-V2) running OpenWRT with an LTE USB module
+- Power supply?
+(8-10W usage)
 - Server hosted on a VPS (but will try to host on my own servers and use VPS as a proxy)
 - Read only backend for clients